Skip to main content

 In Montoons, players have to know that the core game works around the programming in the planning phase.
 This is important as players will have to pivot and change their strategy based on the turn order and how much the battlefield changes in that time.
 The game, however, is very forgiving of plans going awry with the special attacks allowed to be used turns after they are charged, as well as the fact that unused dice can be used to increase speed on future turns.

 Moontons Clash of the Coral Isles is an interesting game that deserves your consideration in backing.
 It is a print and play so it has a low price point for the material it offers.
 The base game I received has three maps and four characters, with a sneak peek at more characters to be unlocked.
-So if you are a fan of head-to-head games, or roll-and-writes then Montoons will right up your alley.
+So if you are a fan of arena combat games, or roll-and-writes then Montoons will right up your alley.
 Check out the kickstarter now.

 Click...feed the addiction: